====== TensorFlow Python Virtual Environment ======

 ===== Create TensorFlow Virtualenv =====

 The ''conda search tensorflow'' command can be used to locate the specific version you wish to install.
-Two examples are shown: TensorFlow release at least 2.0 with GPU support; and an Intel-optimized version of TensorFlow 2.3.
+The example shows a search for TensorFlow CPU release at least 2.17.0.

 Loading channels: done